 Noise - barking dogs

 It is natural for dogs to bark, but when it is happening often or goes on for a long time, it can be annoying and upsetting.
 It is reasonable if a dog barks to warn its owner of strange visitors but it is not reasonable if a dog barks at the slightest disturbance or because it is left alone for long periods.
-Owners who permit their dogs to bark constantly may be liable for fines up to £5,000.
+Owners who permit their dogs to bark constantly may be liable for an unlimited fine.

 What you should do